Monday, April 10, 2023

 In the woodland, the early plants are in full swing.

-Bloodroot long past bloom, one lobed leaf showing here at bottom of photo.
+Bloodroot is long past bloom, one lobed leaf showing here at bottom of photo.

-Yellow woodland violet blooming in center with wrinkled leaves.
+Yellow woodland violet blooms in center with wrinkled leaves.

-The woodland blooms weeks before the prairie and open savanna.
-As if the grassland were scared of a late fire.
-Woodland wildflowers get much photosynthesis done before the leaves appear on the trees to capture most light.
+The woodland comes into full flower well before the prairie and open savanna - as if the grassland plants were scared of a late fire.
+Early woodland wildflowers need to get much photosynthesis done before the leaves appear on the trees and begin capturing much of the light.
+This woodland had been all buckthorn, with none of the above species surviving until they were restored by cutting, fire, and seeding.

 May 3 - in the savanna